 - Lung disease—May increase risk for more serious side effects.

 Proper use of sulfur hexafluoride lipid type a microspheres

 A doctor or other trained health professional will give you or your child sulfur hexafluoride lipid type a microspheres.
 Sulfur hexafluoride lipid type a microspheres is given through a needle placed in one of your veins or into your bladder before the ultrasound.

 Your doctor may have special instructions for you in preparation for your test.
 If you do not understand the instructions you receive or if you have not received such instructions, check with your doctor in advance.

 Precautions while using sulfur hexafluoride lipid type a microspheres

 It is very important that your doctor check your or your child's progress very closely while you are receiving sulfur hexafluoride lipid type a microspheres.
 This will allow your doctor to see if the medicine is working properly and to decide if you should continue to receive it.

-Sulfur hexafluoride lipid type a microspheres may cause serious allergic reactions, including anaphylactic shock.
-This can be life-threatening and requires immediate medical attention.
-Tell your doctor right away if you or your child have a rash, itching, hoarseness, trouble breathing, trouble swallowing, or any swelling of your hands, face, or mouth after receiving sulfur hexafluoride lipid type a microspheres.
+Sulfur hexafluoride lipid type a microspheres may cause serious allergic reactions, including anaphylaxis, which can be life-threatening and requires immediate medical attention.
+Tell your doctor right away if you have a rash, itching, hoarseness, trouble breathing, trouble swallowing, or any swelling of your hands, face, or mouth after receiving sulfur hexafluoride lipid type a microspheres.